inmanta/inmanta-core/docs/resource_sets.rst

 TODO: clean up other graphs to look similar to this one

-Formally, each service's refinements (through implementations) form a tree that may only intersect between service instances on shared nodes.
+In conclusion, each service's refinements (through implementations) form a tree that may only intersect between service instances on shared nodes.
 The whole subtree below such a shared node should be considered shared and any resources in it must not be part of a resource set.
 All shared resources should be consistent between any two service instances that might create the object (see `Constraints and rules`_).
 All other nodes should generally be considered owned by the service and all their resources be part